hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 ## Export to other format {#export}

-The above examples deal with `.shp` files only, but other formats can be useful (e.g., to create web applications or export to *Google Earth*).
+The above examples deal with `.shp` files only, but other vector formats can be useful (e.g., to create a web application or to export data to a *Google Earth KML* file).
 The following sections illustrate the creation of *GeoJSON* and *KML* files.
 Several other conversions can be performed, not only between file formats, but also between feature types.
 For example, polygons can be created from point clouds (among others with the `ConvexHull` method mentioned above).
-The interested reader can learn more about conversions in [Michael Diener's *Python Geospatial Analysis Cookbook*](https://github.com/mdiener21/python-geospatial-analysis-cookbook).
+The interested reader can learn more about feature conversions in [Michael Diener's *Python Geospatial Analysis Cookbook*](https://github.com/mdiener21/python-geospatial-analysis-cookbook).

 ### GeoJSON
-*GeoJSON* files can be easily created as before, even without activating a driver:
+*GeoJSON* files can be easily created even without activating a driver:

 ```python